nginxinc/nginx-gateway-fabric/tests/scale/scale.md

   ```

 - In the terminal you started the request loop, kill the loop if it's still running and check the request.log to see if
   any of the requests failed.
-Record any failures in the [summary](/tests/scale/results/summary.md#upstream-servers).
+Record any failures in the results file.

-- [Collect and Record Metrics](#collecting-metrics).
+- [Analyze](#analyze) the results.
 Use the start time and end time you made note of earlier for the
   queries.
 You can calculate the test duration in seconds by subtracting the start time from the end time.

 - Clean up: